Joan and Arnold Seidel

 Science Writing Contest

 Griffith Observatory, in the interest of stimulating the flow of information between scientists, science writers, and the public, proudly announces the annual offering of awards for the best articles in astronomy, astrophysics, and space science.
-For the sixth year, the contest is generously sponsored by Joan and Arnold Seidel.
+For the seventh year, the contest is generously sponsored by Joan and Arnold Seidel.

 Articles must be 3500-5000 words in length, typewritten, in English, double-spaced, and accompanied by a brief biographical sketch of the author.
 Text should be in Microsoft Word “doc” format, with normal paragraphing format (indent first sentence, don’t skip a line between paragraphs).
 Images must not be embedded in the Word document.
 At least two (2), camera-ready illustrations must be included.
 Images must be in TIFF or JPG format at sufficient resolution.
 Print resolution is 300 pixels per inch, and an image intended to be printed at four inches should be at least 1200 pixels wide.
 Permissions, if necessary, must be supplied.
 The author’s name should appear only on a cover sheet and not on the pages of the article itself.